Steps to Creating a Community Garden or Expand Urban Agriculture at a Brownfields Site

 - Talk with your local officials.
 They may be able to help you select a safer site for gardening or a location already tested and found to be safe.

 - After your investigations and discussions with your local town or city officials, if your community determines you want to garden at the proposed site, you may wish to work with local officials to seek technical assistance to assess or clean a property to support any safe reuse.
-You may wish to encourage your local government to request technical assistance or apply for a Brownfields grant to assess or clean a property to support any safe reuse.
+You may wish to encourage your local government to request technical assistance or see current and upcoming Brownfields Grant funding opportunities to assess or clean a property to support any safe reuse.

 Individuals establishing a community garden typically send samples to a soil extension service lab as they employ many local soil and plant experts.
 Each State and territory has an extension office at the land grant university and regional extension offices.
 The lab will generally test for pH, nitrogen (N), phosphorus (P), and potassium (K) and may provide guidance on other important soil and plant nutrients.